COVID Protocols

 Ahead of your tour

-• Make sure your passport will be valid at least six months after the date of your scheduled return to the U.S. No Visas are required for U.S. citizens for stays of this duration, though you must have a return airline ticket.
-If you are from another country, please contact the Embassy of Japan website for guidelines.
+• Make sure your passport is in good condition and valid for the duration of your stay.
+We highly recommend validity at least three months beyond your scheduled return to the U.S. No Visas are required for U.S. citizens for stays of this tour duration in Japan, though you must have a return airline ticket.
+See "Passport, Visa & Documentation" section below.

 • Travel insurance in case of serious medical emergency is strongly recommended.
 Full health coverage and repatriation is available through Allianz Travel Insurance.